treygithub/alto-app/README.md

 type git clone "ENTER URL FROM GITHUB HERE" npm init - then - npm install - to get the node modules & npm packages Once downloaded type npm run start in command line to fire the run script Happy - Hacking!

+Please note, the fonts are not for distribution and only provided for this exercise.
+Any unpermitted use of the fonts provided can be punishable by copyright law!